-INTRODUCTIONThe Court Reservation System (CRS) is currently available in a number of courtrooms, with availability in additional courtrooms to be provided in the coming months.
+INTRODUCTIONThe Court Reservation System (CRS) is currently available in a number of courtrooms, with availability in additional courtrooms to be provided as they open.
 Accordingly, parties with a case assigned to a courtroom using CRS are directed to reserve hearing dates for motions in these courtrooms using CRS.
 Instead of calling or emailing the courtroom to make a reservation, parties can go to this website and use CRS to make and manage their own reservations, within parameters set by the courtrooms.
 CRS is available 24 hours a day, seven days a week and reservations can be made from a computer or even a smart phone.
-Parties will be charged the applicable motion filing fee and/or first paper fee at the time the reservation is made.
+Parties will be charged the applicable motion filing fee at the time the reservation is made.
+First paper fees will be assessed when the motion is filed.
 Parties will be charged the applicable continuance fee if they reschedule a reservation.
 Once the motion hearing date is reserved or rescheduled, the fees are non-refundable, non-exchangeable and non-transferable.
 Parties with cases assigned to other courtrooms or with non-CRS reservations should continue to follow existing procedures of the respective courtrooms.
-If you are unable to utilize CRS or if you have questions related to scheduling, motions, etc., please telephone the courtroom where your case is assigned directly
+If you are unable to utilize CRS or if you have questions related to scheduling, motions, etc., please telephone the courtroom where your case is assigned directly.

 Reservation Type “Demurrer – with Motion to Strike” includes two motions to be heard simultaneously and requires payment of the two corresponding fees.

 - When filing the motion documents related to the Demurrer – with Motion to Strike, you must: